{Mr. Nielson and I are hosting a one on one

 I decided to read to him a very inspiring story

-I had heard in General Conference last October.
+I heard in General Conference last October.

 It was about a man named Ben Carson: